aws-samples/aws-lambda-rdbms-integration/README.md

    cat sql/permissions.sql | sqlplus system/<password>
    ```

-1. Oracle's java keystore must trust the certificate authority (CA) used by the AWS service - by default it is empty.
-An easy way to fix this problem is to replace the default Oracle java keystore with a populated keystore from a standard java installation, e.g.:
+1. Oracle's Java keystore must trust the certificate authority (CA) used by the AWS service; by default it is empty.
+An easy way to fix this problem is to replace the default Oracle Java keystore with a populated keystore from a standard Java installation:
    ```
    cp $ORACLE_HOME/javavm/lib/security/{cacerts,cacerts.orig}
    cat /usr/lib/jvm/jre-1.7.0-openjdk.x86_64/lib/security/cacerts > $ORACLE_HOME/javavm/lib/security/cacerts
    ```

-1. Log into the database, and test the awslambda_fn function, passing the name of our Lambda function and a JSON input parameter string:
+1. Log into the database, and test the awslambda_fn function, passing the name of your Lambda function and a JSON input parameter string:
    ```
    sqlplus system/<password>
    SQL> SELECT awslambda_fn('lambdaTest','{"name":"bob"}') AS lambdatest FROM DUAL;